jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 I was once seated at a conference table during a break at a long requirements gathering session for a project.
 The group was mostly talented technical people in a variety of domains.
 Making small talk, someone mentioned that they were a woodworker.
 One by one, people all around the table revealed that they too were a woodworker, and added some context about their shop, tools, etc. The group laughed awkwardly as each additional person chimed in with their bit of unexpected common thread.

 The phenomenon makes sense: in woodworking there are endless challenges and aspects to explore.
-You get to both build something, and always be learning or trying some new aspect.
+You get to both build something and always be learning or trying some new aspect.
 You get to try, fail, and improve.
 The feedback loop is quick and very real.
 In total: it feeds curiosity.
 And talented engineers more often than not are curious folks.

 This wasn't just a funny coincidence.
 It was a room full of people whose curiosity doesn't stop at work.
 Their instinct to explore, build, and solve problems shows up everywhere—including their careers.
 This curiosity is not just a trait shared by good engineers, it's what makes them good engineers.